OL-PlugMap/ol-themes-ext/README.md

 This currently only supports ol 6.3.
 This package adds support to configure map layers into "themes" via json.

 ---
+## Changelog
+- 0.0.5
+  - Cleaned up code a bit
+  - Removed excessive logging
+  - Fixed a bug in the selection code
+---

 ### Live Sample
 https://codesandbox.io/s/ol-themes-ext-v003-example-gvgr2